From Our Executive Director

 Following our strategic pivot toward creative liberation (see below), we have also seen a true fusion of creative liberation and music skill development.
 Liberation modules are seamlessly interwoven with music skill-building curriculum, capitalizing on the professional musical experience of our Fellows, training exploring topics of social justice and liberation, and strong partnerships with our city’s traditional music programs.

-Through our In-School program, we aim to create a classroom environment in which young people recognize and acknowledge the challenges of current systems, yet feel equipped with the skills, agency, creativity, and liberation mindset to disrupt these systems for the benefit of self and community.
+Through our In-Schools program, we aim to create a classroom environment in which young people recognize and acknowledge the challenges of current systems, yet feel equipped with the skills, agency, creativity, and liberation mindset to disrupt these systems for the benefit of self and community.

 During the 2019-2020 school year, Fellows incorporated creative liberation learning modules, including Memphis music, social justice, protest songs, and more, with music skill development.
 Building on the foundation of past creative expression curricula, our Fellows have actualized creative liberation–focused engagement: they’re utilizing the protest music of the past and present to teach songwriting so that our young people can create the protest music of the future.